 What are the symptoms of COVID-19?

-The primary symptom is a fever, and the Centers for Disease Control advise patients to contact their doctor if they have a fever in combination with a persistent cough, shortness of breath, headache, and flu-like body aches and fatigue.
-Other symptoms have included a loss of taste or smell, and gastrointestinal distress.
+The primary symptom is a fever, and the Centers for Disease Control advise patients to contact their doctor if they have a fever in combination with a persistent cough, shortness of breath, headache, gastro-intestinal issues, and flu-like body aches and fatigue.
+Other symptoms include a loss of taste or smell, and sore throat.
 Symptoms appear within 2 to 14 days of exposure, with the median onset time being 5 days according to one study.
 The cough appears to be the main differentiator between this and influenza, and many people report mild symptoms.
 It's now believed that a large percentage of positive cases — between 25 and 50 percent — may be relatively or completely asymptomatic.
 Learn more from the CDC.

 Where can I be tested in San Francisco?